yifengShao532/MTN/readme.md

 ## Usage

-Follow the steps below to use the MTN for training on various datasets and settings.
+Follow the steps below to use MTN for training on various datasets and settings.

 1. **Download the Benchmarks**

-   Download the benchmarks from [this link](https://drive.google.com/file/d/1ufYxZG4HPIAMzW1bxeGTnrEM2w4xQOcn/view?usp=sharing) and extract them to the root directory(`./`).
+   Download the benchmarks from [this link](https://drive.google.com/file/d/1ufYxZG4HPIAMzW1bxeGTnrEM2w4xQOcn/view?usp=sharing) and extract them to the root directory (`./`).

 2. **Train the Model**